HexaCode-web/landing-page-project/readMe.md

 # i need help with:
 * i cant seem to figure out how to apply the active class to the newly  created section.
+* stuff like the border change and the class change
-* i would ask if you can help me with it.
+* would appreciate it if i can get help in that part